MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

     simple.example.
 300 IN A    192.0.2.1
                            AAAA 2001:db8::1

-The domain owner could add a record like
+The domain owner could add this record

     simple.example.
 7200 IN HTTPSSVC 1 . alpn=h3 ...

-The presence of this record indicates to clients that simple.example supports HTTPS, and the key=value pairs indicate that it supports QUIC in addition to HTTPS over TCP (an implicit default).
+to indicate that simple.example uses HTTPS, and supports QUIC in addition to HTTPS over TCP (an implicit default).
 The record could also include other information
 (e.g. non-standard port, ECHO configuration).